ericadamian/Data-Structures/README.md

 Analysis of various data structures and how they are interpreted through a given interface.

-Implementation covers arrays bags, linked bags, stacks, and hash sets.
+Implementation covers arrays, linked data, and hash sets.